4d-depot/HDI_ORDA_Events_Save_Drop/readme.md

-# HDI ORDA constructor
+# HDI_ORDA_Events_Save_Drop

-The ORDA entity constructor (4D 20 R10)
+4D 21: ORDA - Handle an event-driven logic during database operations

-Find more information on the [blog post](https://blog.4d.com/orda-get-started-with-the-entity-constructor).
+Find more information on the [blog post](https://blog.4d.com/orda-handle-an-event-driven-logic-during-database-operations).

 ## Installing and Using a 4D Project